SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 ---

 > **Detection enrichment note:** The Defender 1116/1117 enrichment branch is included to support confidence enrichment when Microsoft Defender Operational telemetry is available.
-Defender Operational events were not ingested into this laboratory Sentinel workspace, so the current validated result relies on the Sysmon behavioral correlation and is classified as **Medium - Behavioral Chain Confirmed**.

 ## Detection Result